fugue [global options] init [options] <region>

 vary based on your version of Fugue.
 Otherwise, Fugue will still check

 fugue.yaml file and the

 file to maintain backwards compatibility.

 fugue CLI through its various operations.

-Anytime the Fugue CLI executes a command, it searches for the
+Anytime the Fugue CLI executes a command, it searches and verifies Fugue user credentials both

-fugue.yaml file to verify Fugue user credentials and load configuration settings.
+fugue.yaml (for backwards compatibility) and loads the applicable configuration settings.
 The CLI first searches for

 fugue.yaml in a project-level directory, then in a user-level directory, and finally in a system-level directory.